pydn/ComfyUI-to-Python-Extension/README.md

+**Status: Fork in development**.
+It works on my machine.
+It might not on yours.
+Let me know of any major issues by submitting an Issue.
+I plan to do some fresh install testing when I have time.

 ## ComfyUI-to-Python-Extension (SaveAsScript version)

 This is a fork maintained by Anthony Maranto of the original [ComfyUI-To-Python-Extension](https://github.com/pydn/ComfyUI-to-Python-Extension) by Peyton DeNiro.
 It provides a more robust command-line interface and the ability to export your current workflow as a script directly from the ComfyUI web interface.